GabbedT/ApogeoRV/Docs/Sphinx/frontend.rst

 The **GShare Branch Predictor** operates as a **global branch predictor** which means that the predictions are based on the history of the most recent the branches.
 The branch history is saved in a shift register called **branch history table**, that shift whenever a branch / jump is executed, it shift in a logic 1 when the branch is taken or it's a jump, logic 0 when the branch is not taken.
 The entire value of the shift register is XORed with the **branch target address** obtained from the BTB forming an index.
 This is used to access a table of
 2 bits counters, the memory that holds *the value of the counters is updated when a branch / jump is executed*.
 Based on the value of the specific counter indexed, the branch predictor takes a guess: if the bit 1 of the counter is high then the branch is taken otherwise it's not.
-**The predictor makes a predictione whenever the BTB register an hit**, if that's the case, the information of the prediction is saved into a queue awaiting execution and branch resolution.
+**The predictor makes a prediction whenever the BTB register an hit**, if that's the case, the information of the prediction is saved into a queue awaiting execution and branch resolution.
 Inside a queue entry it's saved: the *predicted outcome*, the *hashed index* and the *branch target address*:

 .. code-block:: systemverilog